-- After 05 Lates: Student meets with Pastoral Leader and parents are contacted. - After 10 Lates: Student meets with Assistant Principal and parents are contacted. - After 15 Lates: Meeting with Principal, Pastoral Leader, parents and student with likely outcome being the student being placed on Disciplinary Probation.
+- After 05 Lates: Student meets with Pastoral Leader and parents are contacted. - After 10 Lates: Student meets with Dean of Students and parents are contacted. - After 15 Lates: Meeting with Principal, Pastoral Leader, parents and student with likely outcome being the student being placed on Disciplinary Probation.